plone/volto/docs/source/upgrade-guide/index.md

      "@plone/volto/razzle/webpack-dev-server": "3.2.0"
 ```

+!!! note
+    If you are linting activelly your project, the build might be broken after this update.
+You should run:
+    ```
+    $ yarn prettier:fix
+    $ yarn stylelint:fix
+    ```
+    then commit the changes.

 ### openObjectBrowser API change in Alpha 11

 The API of the `ObjectBrowser` component changed in alpha 11 to make it more flexible.